-When you suffer from acute or chronic back and neck pain you have so many remedies and products, as well as a vast array of different treatment options available to you.
+When you suffer from acute or chronic back pain you have so many remedies and products, as well as a vast array of different treatment options, to choose from.

 It can be frustrating and sometimes costly when you’re working out what’s right for you, however only pain sufferers understand that we’ll literally try anything!

 Remember to speak to a medical professional, preferably your doctor before trying any of the above products and remedies, not only so they can advise on the safety but also as they may have their own recommendations on what is right for you.